Xianzhiwang1/Leet-Code-Project/README.md

 # What You Will Learn

-I hope to better understand how Natural Language Processing works, and how I can use some of these techniques to study historical textual data.
-I also hope that this project will help improve my ability to work collaboratively, and take on creative risks.
+We hope to better understand how logistic regression works, and how we can use some of these techniques to study historical data. we also hope that this project will help improve our ability to work collaboratively, and take on creative risks.
 The risk of working on something somewhat independently can feel daunting and requires a good deal of grit to get through.
-I hope that this experience with this project will make me a more skilled manager, and effectively, a better researcher.
+We hope that this experience with this project will make us into more skilled managers, and effectively, better researchers.

 # Risk Statement

-We only have a surface level understanding of the Latent Dirichlet Algorithm and are concerned about the degree to which we may be able to implement it.
-If this approach does not appear to be viable for us anymore, we might need to use a more naive approach, akin to the bag of words- vectorization approach used in class to study the sentiment of covid 19 tweets.
+We only have a beginner level understanding of the Newton method for logistic regression, ROC curve, and support vector machines, and we are concerned about the degree to which we may be able to implement it.
+If this approach does not appear to be viable for us anymore, we might need to use a more naive approach, akin to the standard implementation of logistic regression approach used in class as one of the blog posts.

-The OCR used by Chronicling America is filled with errors.
-If the level of errors makes it impossible for us to parse the text through our program, we might need to pivot slightly and use a different, more modern dataset of newspapers.

 # Ethics Statement